-Making the decision about which TEFL certification is largely dependent on how and where you want to use it.
+Making the decision about where to physically get your TEFL certification is largely dependent on how and where you want to use it, not to mention how much time you have and how interested you are in leaving home a month prior to square away your qualifications.
 Are you looking for a possible long term profession or a short term gig in between jobs?
 Are you more concerned with padding your savings account or just having the experience?

 This is a very popular question and one that you should be clear on before executing your plan to live abroad.
 There is a huge temptation to take an online TEFL course as opposed to a full time, onsite course simply because an online course is exponentially less expensive.
 However, remember, you get what you pay for.

 In general, if you are serious about seeking a paid position as an English teacher, you should take an onsite, full-time TEFL course in the country or region where you want to live and work.
 Yes, it’s a big investment in both time and money, but consider this, if you want to start a new career in a new country, understand that it will require just that; time, energy and money.

 On-site TEFL course advantages

 1. Ease into life abroad.

 You can adjust gradually to the country/culture where you want to live and work while you still have a support system (training centers usually provide services such as airport pickup, assistance arranging housing during the course, and local orientation).
 It’s easier then, to extend housing or even find cheaper housing during the month you're taking the course in order to remain after the course is finished.

 2. Ensure your qualifications are legit.